ryansheehy0/Cheat_Sheets/javascript.md

 ```

 ## Objects
-Objects store value in a key-value pair.
+Objects are used to store an unordered list of properties to describe one thing.

+Literal object notation is an object created with key-value pairs.

 ```
 let testObj = {